DrMemCS/drmem/README.md

 ---

 The DrMem Project strives to be a complete, easy-to-use control system for the hobbyist.
-Like the Arduino and RaspberryPi communities, this project is aimed at people that like to tinker and build programmable systems.
+This project is aimed at people that like to tinker and build programmable systems.
 Although commercial products will be supported, nothing prevents you from incorporating and controlling your own custom hardware.

 DrMem has been developed with the following design goals:

 * **Reliability**.
 Excepting hardware failures, this control system should provide 24/7 service in controlling and monitoring its devices.
 Like any project of this type, careful design and extensive testing will help prevent issues.
-However, DrMem will also be written in the Rust programming language which provides strong compile-time checks which eliminate whole classes of bugs that occur in other languages.
+However, DrMem is also written in the [Rust](https://www.rust-lang.org/) programming language which provides strong compile-time checks which eliminate whole classes of bugs that occur in other languages.
 This project is an experiment in writing mission-critical code in Rust.

 * **Efficiency**.
 Because we're using Rust, we have a systems programming language which generates optimal code and reduces CPU